ekolik/-Python-Distribution_of_craters_on_Mars/README.md

 * http://theplanets.org/mars/.

 ## Workflow
-### Week 2
-There are the [code](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/week2.py) and its [output](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/week2_output.txt) for the Week 2 Assignment.
-During this work, the dataset was first downloaded and examined for the variables that are important for the project.
+There are the current [code](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main.py) and its [output](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/main_output.txt).
+During the execution of the code, the dataset was first downloaded and examined for the variables that are important for the project.
 Specifically, the following data were calculated:
 * the number and percentage of the craters that belong to each hemisphere;
-* the frequency distribution of the craters' diameters;
+* the frequency distribution and quartile split of the craters' diameters;
 * the sums of the craters' squared radii for each hemisphere.

+Additionally, it was checked that all observations (all craters) have data about their coordinates and diameter's length.
+In other words, there are no missing data in these variables.

 Based on the results of the calculations, the following observations were made:
 * the south-eastern hemisphere contains the biggest percentage of the craters, and the north-western - the smallest;
 * the sum of the craters' squared radii on the south-eastern hemisphere is the biggest, and on the north-western - the smallest;
-* almost half of all craters have a diameter equal to 1 km.
+* almost half of all craters have a diameter equal to 1 km, and only two craters have a diameter longer than 1000 km.

 These results and observations are important for the purpose of the project and will be used for the final conclusions.